jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

   (d) omit the name of an autonomous Crown entity from Part 2 of Schedule 1 and add that name to Part 3 of that schedule:
   (e) omit the name of an entity or company and substitute another name in recognition of a change in the entity's or company's name:
   (f) omit the name of an entity or company in recognition of the entity's dissolution or the company's removal from the register under the Companies Act 1993.
-(2) An Order in Council cannot be made under this section in relation to a school board of trustees or a tertiary education institution.
+(2) An Order in Council cannot be made under this section in relation to a school board or a tertiary education institution.
 (3) An Order in Council cannot be made under this section to add a Crown entity subsidiary to Schedule 1 or Schedule 2.

 ### 10 Interpretation